 I tried to imagine who passed through the doorway of a former ironmongers’ shop.
 I visualized sailors, in port for the day, buying their sweethearts something sparkly at the jeweler’s.
 I could almost hear the laughter and pleas of children, begging their parents to purchase them a sweet treat from the confectioner’s shop.

-This ghost town atmosphere made tiny Valletta – the European Union’s smallest capital city – even more alluring, making me daydream about purchasing a neglected apartment for a song, even if it was only dollhouse-sized.
-I now wish I had taken that risk.
-A decade later, real estate values in this UNESCO World Heritage city have skyrocketed.
+This ghost town atmosphere made tiny Valletta — the European Union’s smallest capital city — even more alluring, making me daydream about purchasing a neglected apartment for a song, even if it was only dollhouse-sized.
+I now wish I’d taken that risk because, a decade later, real estate values in this UNESCO World Heritage city have skyrocketed.

 On the occasion of Valletta’s 450th birthday this year, I rounded up a few doorways from our current hometown.
 Most of the entryways featured in this collage wear fresh coats of paint, but there is at least one scruffy example, waiting for someone to recognize its potential.

 Where in the World?

 - If you are Malta-bound, peruse Malta’s Official Tourism Site for details about this delightful island, which has a plethora of cultural and historic attractions, despite being quite small.

 - Are you visiting or moving to Malta, and you need more planning inspiration?
 This link contains an index of all my posts from Malta.

 - Do you fancy collages?
 From windows of the world, to brilliantly-coiffed German horse tails, and fanciful Moldovan water wells, I have more cultural offerings in my collage series.